adalal04/wato-coding-challenge/README.md

 playing around with the variables until I found a good match because there was other items in the image getting detected.
 I was able to split the big list of cones into two lists, one containing cones on the left and the other containing cones on the right.
 After testing the code, I finally got a valid answer.

+### Libraries
+The libraries I used are OpenCV and NumPy.
+OpenCV was necessary in order to filter the image and find the cones on the image.
+I also used NumPy to convert the lists into NumPy lists to find the line of best fit with OpenCV.